-And I’m one of those people who enjoys a quiet, mellow vibe.
+And I’m one of those people who enjoy a quiet, mellow vibe.
 If you are too, I suggest you pop over to Balian Beach for at least 2 days before heading back to the chaos of it all!

-Where is Balian Beach and how to get there?
+Where is Balian Beach

 Balian Beach is a hidden gem in southwest Tabanan, Bali.
 It’s about 60km west of Kuta and Ubud.

 The 1.5-hour drive can take over 2.5 hours thanks to the notorious traffic on the island.